Placing the base

 The base position averaged using fix solution provides several centimeters accuracy and works great when you need accurate absolute position!

 With post processed kinematics technique you may determine base coordinates without real-time corrections with centimeter accuracy.
-You will need RINEX logs from the reference station in the area of 100km and the raw data log from the receiver.
-Process will take you about 15 minutes to calculate the position of your base station using PPK tutorial from the docs.
+You will need RINEX logs from the reference station in the area of 100 km and the raw data log from the receiver.
+The process will take you about 15 minutes to calculate the position of your base station using the PPK in Static mode tutorial.

-- Export log with the collected data from ReachView to your PC
+Export log with the collected data from Emlid Flow to your PC.

-- Export log with the collected data from ReachView to your mobile device or PC
+Export log with the collected data from Emlid Flow to your mobile device or PC.

 The mismeasured height of the antenna above the mark is probably the most pervasive and frequent blunder in GPS control surveying.

-For Reach RS/RS+ consider the antenna height as the distance between mark and the bottom of Reach RS/RS+ (h on figure 5) plus 65 mm.
+Measure the distance between the mark and the bottom of your Reach (h on Figure 5).

-- When you securely placed Reach antenna over the mark, you are ready to set or determine its position.
+When you securely placed Reach RS2/RS2+ over the mark, you are ready to set or determine its position.